abrazinskas/Copycat-abstractive-opinion-summarizer/README.md

 * **mltoolkit** provides the backbone functionality for data processing and modelling.
 Make sure it's visible to the interpreter.

-* We improved unsupervised data preprocessing, and thus the data statistics differ a bit from the ones mentioned in the paper.
+* We improved unsupervised data preprocessing, and thus the data statistics differ slightly from the ones mentioned in the paper.